 \subsubsection{Taxonomies of Issues \& Faults in Software Systems}

-While exploring issues from the microservices system point of view, it is important not to overlook the most recent taxonomies, empirical studies, and proposed solutions that address a multitude of issues, errors, and faults in non-MSA systems such as, deep learning \cite{Humbatova20} and application build systems \cite{lou2020}.
-In particular, a taxonomy of the types of faults in deep learning systems \cite{Humbatova20} and the types of build issues, their symptoms, and fix patterns \cite{lou2020} inspired our work on microservices issues, causes, and solutions.
-From the MSA perspective, a recently conducted study \cite{ZhouIEEE} identified typical faults occurring in microservices systems, practices of service debugging, and challenges faced by developers while addressing these faults.
-For example, a fault such as ``transactional service failure'' is due to overloaded requests to a third-party (payment gateway) service, ultimately leading to denial of service issues.
-Our proposed research draws inspiration from empirically derived taxonomies \cite{Humbatova20, lou2020} and goes beyond issue categorization to investigate their causes and proposed solutions as resolution strategies to fix multi-faceted issues related to Security, Testing, and Configuration that impact architecting and implementing microservices systems.
+While exploring issues from the microservices system point of view, it is important not to overlook the most recent taxonomies, empirical studies, and proposed solutions that address a multitude of issues, errors, and faults in non-MSA systems such as, deep learning-based bug classification \cite{Humbatova20} and application build systems \cite{A45-lou2020understanding}.
+In particular, a deep learning approach to classify bugs for code inspection \cite{Humbatova20} and the types of build issues, their symptoms, and fix patterns \cite{A45-lou2020understanding} also inspired our work on microservices issues, causes, and solutions.
+From the MSA perspective, a recently conducted study \cite{A15-zhang2024trace} focuses on localization of root cause analysis to resolve the issues related to microservice bad smells.
+Our proposed research draws inspiration from empirically derived taxonomies \cite{Humbatova20, A45-lou2020understanding} and goes beyond issue categorization to investigate their causes and proposed solutions as resolution strategies to fix multi-faceted issues related to Security, Testing, and Configuration that impact architecting and implementing microservices systems.